Blank (cartridge): Safety

 The appearance of a blank cartridge can give a false sense of safety.
 Although most blank cartridges do not contain a bullet, precautions are still required because fatalities and severe injuries have resulted on occasions when blank cartridges have been fired at very close ranges.

-Blank cartridges frequently contain a paper, wood or plastic plug called a wad that seals the powder in the case.
+Blank cartridges frequently contain a paper, wood, or plastic plug called a wad that seals the powder in the case.
 This wad can cause severe penetrating wounds at close range and bruising at medium ranges.
 There is also "muzzle blast" – a jet of hot, expanding gas expelled at extremely high velocity from the muzzle of the firearm.
 This high-velocity gas can inflict severe injury at close ranges.
 In addition, if there is any small debris lodged inside the barrel, it will be expelled at a velocity similar to that of a bullet, with the ability to inflict a severe or lethal wound.
 Furthermore, the extremely loud noise of blanks being fired can damage the hearing of people in the immediate area.

 Wadcutter rounds may be mistaken for blanks because the bullet does not protrude from the end of the cartridge.

 Cartridges loaded with wadcutter target bullets can be mistaken for blanks because the bullet does not protrude past the mouth of the cartridge casing.
-Shotshell cartridges known as "snake shot" or "rat-shot" used in rifles or handguns for pest control often have the shot charge sealed with cardboard or plastic wads or the ends may be crimped or folded in a manner similar to that of blank cartridges.
+Shotshell cartridges known as "snake shot" or "rat-shot" used in rifles or handguns for pest control often have the shot charge sealed with cardboard or plastic wads, or the ends may be crimped or folded like that of blank cartridges.